BenGOsborn/Markotplace/README.md

 -   Rebuild frontend with tailwindcss + fix the html tag types (e.g. turn h1's into h2's etc) and seperate into components
 -   Maybe make the .env files contain some of the ports for the docker compose as well which then affect the nginx configs ???
 -   Look at all instances of cacheData and check if I can use a different identifier for something (and clear cache) (ESPECIALLY LOOK FOR CACHE CLEARS)
+-   Try and looking at all .find instances and try and cache some of them

 ## Known vulnerabilities